BVLC/caffe/docs/installation.md

     mkdir build && cd build
     export CXXFLAGS="-fPIC" && cmake .. && make VERBOSE=1
     make && make install
+    # lmdb
+    git clone git://gitorious.org/mdb/mdb.git
+    cd mdb/libraries/liblmdb
+    make && make install

-Note that glog does not compile with the most recent gflags version (2.1), so before that is solved you will need to build with glog first.
-Also note that if you have newer versions of Ubuntu, like 13.04 or 14.04, gflags may be available under apt-get.
+Note that glog does not compile with the most recent gflags version (2.1), so before that is resolved you will need to build with glog first.

 #### OS X

-On **OS X**, we highly recommend using the [homebrew](http://brew.sh/) package manager, and ideally starting from a clean install of the OS (or from a wiped `/usr/local`) to avoid conflicts.
+On **OS X**, we highly recommend using the [Homebrew](http://brew.sh/) package manager, and ideally starting from a clean install of the OS (or from a wiped `/usr/local`) to avoid conflicts.
 In the following, we assume that you're using Anaconda Python and Homebrew.

 To install the OpenCV dependency, we'll need to provide an additional source for Homebrew: